ASIC may not have meant it but comments to the recent PJC inquiry about ASIC’s “transformational industry funding” may raise some concerns.

 That suggests two things at least.

-The first is that the new law provides a disincentive for a ‘regulated entity’ to pursue its legal rights because, if it does, and even if it succeeds, the consequence of it having put ASIC to the task of justifying its regulatory decision will result in the entity paying for its efforts by way of increased industry funding.
+The first is that the new law provides a disincentive for a ‘regulated entity’ to pursue its legal rights because, if it does, and even if it succeeds, the consequence of it having put ASIC to the task and expense of justifying its regulatory decision will result in the entity paying for its efforts by way of increased industry funding.

 This appears to be the case even if ASIC loses.
-Though to go further suggest that any adverse costs order against ASIC would be accumulated in its regulatory costs could not be the case, could it?
+Though to go further and suggest that any adverse costs order against ASIC would be accumulated in its regulatory costs could not be the case, could it?

 Which suggests there is an unhealthy behavioural motivation now in place under the law for ASIC to draw out its litigation and other disputes with industry.